If you keep your car registration in the glove compartment — or anywhere else in the vehicle — you could open yourself up to a world of hurt.

-Is your car registration in the glove box?
+Leaving your car registration in the glove box is a bad idea

 Imagine this situation: You park your car in a public lot for a night on the town.
 While you’re out to dinner, thieves are looking inside cars for valuables, including garage door openers.
 The bad guy breaks into your car, reaches into the glove box and finds your address on your car registration.
 After driving to your house, the thief uses your garage door opener to gain easy access.
 Just like that, your precious belongings are gone.